 Andrew Etherington

-He has worked variously as a gallerist, dealer, researcher, art technician, writer and market stall holder, and was a PhD dropout before taking over as Gallery Director at Bermondsey Project Space in 2020.
-In that role he has supported artists at all stages of their career to stage projects on their own terms, from working with established names to create commercially successful solo exhibitions, to mentoring graduate artists to secure funding and hold sell-out events.
+Andrew Etherington has worked as a gallerist, dealer, researcher, art technician, writer and market stall holder, and was a PhD dropout before taking over as Gallery Director at Bermondsey Project Space in 2020.
+In his four years at BPS he delivered over 100 exhibitions with international artists and photographers, with a particular focus on arts education and community projects platforming underrepresented voices.

 Jade Mitchell